-To get a clear picture of the peatland forestation effects on the climate in Finland is important for future forest management to consider economic aspects and global warming mitigation.
-In this paper, we investigated the long-term biogeophysical effects of peatland forestation on near-surface climate conditions in Finland by using a historical (1920s) and a present-day (2000s) land-use map based on Finnish National Forest Inventory data in a regional climate model REMO.
+To get a clear picture of the peatland forestation effects on the climate in Finland it is important for future forest management to consider economic aspects and global warming mitigation.
+In this paper we investigated the long-term biogeophysical effects of peatland forestation on near-surface climate conditions in Finland by using a historical (1920s) and a present-day (2000s) land-use map based on Finnish national forest inventory data in the regional climate model REMO.
 The differences between the two simulations in surface air temperature and precipitation were examined.
-The results show that peatland forestation induces a spring warming effect and a slight cooling effect in the growing season, but a varied pattern with less than 10 mm month-1 differences in precipitation over Finland from April to September.
+The results show that peatland forestation induces a spring warming effect and a slight cooling effect in the growing season, but a varied pattern with less than $10 \text{ mm month}^{-1}$ differences in precipitation over Finland from April to September.
 The temperature response in spring in simulation results is well in line with that seen in observational maps.
-In the most intensive peatland forestation area in the middle west of Finland, the monthly averaged daily mean surface air temperature shows a warming effect of around 0.2 K in February and March and up to 0.43 K in April, whereas a cooling effect of, in general, less than 0.1 K is found from May till October.
-Consequently, the snow clearance days in model gridboxes over that area are advanced up to 5 days in the mean of 15 years.
+In the most intensive peatland forestation area in the middle west of Finland, the monthly-averaged daily mean surface air temperature shows a warming effect of around 0.2 K in February and March and up to 0.43 K in April, whereas a cooling effect of, in general, less than 0.1 K is found from May until October.
+Consequently, the snow clearance days in model grid boxes over that area are advanced up to 5 days in the mean of 15 years.
 Furthermore, a more detailed analysis was conducted on five subregions with decreased fractions of transformation from peatland to other land cover classes.
-The 11 day runBGD ning means of simulated temperature, surface albedo, net surface solar radiation and snow depth, as well as precipitation and ET, were averaged over 15 years.
+The 11day running means of simulated temperature, surface albedo, net surface solar radiation and snow depth, as well as precipitation and ET, were averaged over 15 years.
 Results show a positive feedback induced by peatland forestation between decreased surface albedo and increased surface air temperature in the snow-melting period.
 Overall, decreased albedo in the snow-melting period and increased ET in the growing period as a result of peatland forestation are the most important biogeophysical aspects that cause changes in surface air temperature.
 The extent of these climate effects depends on the intensity and geological locations of peatland forestation.
+In the future, with the aim of getting a more precise assessment of the biogeophysical impacts of peatland forestation on regional climate conditions, more accurate land cover maps and land surface parameters are essential.
+Also, a more robust land surface scheme could enhance the representation of interactions between land surface and climate.